A waspish city comedy attacking the vices of hypocrisy, greed, self-indulgence and social pretension.

 As Luke plots to steal from his brother, and his daughters arrogantly spurn worthy suitors, John plans to teach them all a lesson.
 Retiring to a monastic life, he leaves his brother Luke in charge of the household, before returning in disguise to watch havoc unfold…

-This rarely produced but surprisingly timely play was revived by the Royal Shakespeare Company as part of its fiftieth birthday season in 2011.
+Philip Massinger’s 1632 play The City Madam reworks Shakespeare’s Measure for Measure.
+It was revived by the Royal Shakespeare Company as part of its fiftieth birthday season in 2011.